onedebos/supersupport-fe/README.md

 - There are currently no automated tests for this app.

-### Planned Features
+### Planned Features if given more time

 - Implement tests
 - Improve styling
-- Persist user state on refresh using Redux-persist or simply using redux states + JWT
-- Load tickets on Admin sign in to reduce loading screens and time across the App.
+- Load tickets for reports on Admin sign in to reduce loading screens and time across the App.
 - Implement ProtectedRoutes

+### Problems

+- Couldn't persist user state on refresh using redux + JWT but the verification endpoint has been created on the API.

 ### Notes